oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 of properties, open properties, navigation properties, actions and functions to be returned is equal to the union of the set of those identified by each select item.

-If a select item is a path expression requesting a component of a complex property and the complex property is `null` on an instance, then the component is treated as `null` as well.

 ### ##subsubsec System Query Option `$orderby`